I. The "Reader's Digest Version" - Just the Facts

 I then went on to magazines and was a fiction editor at Redbook, and a senior editor at Family Circle and Reader's Digest.
 In 2005 I left full-time editorial work to write, and am now completing a trilogy of novels, the first of which, Somebody's Darling, is finished and ready to launch.
 (Click here to read the opening chapters).
 I am also finishing a coming-of-age novel, Immaculate Heart.
 (Click here to read Chapter I.)

-A move from New York to Tennessee in 2013 opened up a new vocation for me as a volunteer in an animal shelter and gave me a rich subject for a memoir-in-progress, Ask the Animals: What Shelter Dogs Have Taught Me About Life, Love and Faith
+A move from New York to Tennessee in 2013 opened up a new vocation for me as a volunteer in an animal shelter and gave me a rich subject for a memoir-in-progress, Ask the Animals: What Shelter Dogs Have Taught Me About Life, Love, and Trust

 I am married to Douglas Hedwig, a former professional trumpet player, now a composer; we have a grown son, Marcus Hedwig, an internet tech whiz and heavy metal guitarist who lives in Brooklyn.
 We share our day-to-day lives with our adopted shelter dog, Ruby.

 The Characters, the Places, the Literature, and the Events That Have